babashka/sci/doc/fork-state-audit.md

 ## Recommended implementation order

-1. Fix asynchronous world conveyance and add tests for child futures and callbacks before expanding the primitive set.
+1. Preserve the corrected asynchronous world conveyance and extend it to any new managed callback boundary before expanding the primitive set.
 2. Decide and specify world-versus-fiber dynamic-binding semantics, including nested cross-world evaluation and CLJS async-local behavior.
 3. Address lineage-registry liveness so adding more tracked handles does not